astuyve/astuyve.github.io/_posts/2024-07-01-base-jump-backup.md

 image: assets/images/backups/backups_post.png
 ---

 If you mostly know me because of this blog or my [cloud talks](https://www.youtube.com/watch?v=2EDNcPvR45w), it may surprise you to learn that I'm also an avid parachutist.
 I've been skydiving since 2010 and BASE jumping since 2012, and have more than 1200 combined jumps all over the world.
 It's a neat hobby!
+Contrary to popular belief, it's not as dangerous as you might think.

 <span class="image half"><a href="/assets/images/backups/gopro_1.jpg" target="_blank"><img src="/assets/images/backups/gopro_1.jpg" alt="Me with an early GoPro"></a></span>